List of Star Wars starfighters: Naboo N-1 starfighter

 Based on in-universe background material, the N-1's sleek design exemplifies the philosophy of art and function in Naboo technology.
 At 11 m long, the starfighters are built by the Theed Palace Space Vessel Engineering Corps using a number of standard components in a custom-built spaceframe.
 The chromium finish on the starfighter's forward surfaces indicate its royal status as an escort for Naboo's Queen.
 The "rat-tail" finial of the main body serves dual roles as a high-voltage charge collector and receiver of encrypted information when the fighter is plugged in at the palace hangar, while the secondary finials contain engine heat sinks.
 Behind the pilot's cockpit, an astromech droid plugs in to perform in-flight navigation and maintenance, although the fighter is also equipped with a capable automatic pilot feature.
 Armament includes twin laser cannons and twin proton torpedo launchers with a capacity for 10 torpedoes.

-In a 2018 a test was conducted using the Autodesk Flow Design virtual wind tunnel program to look at the aerodynamic properties of several Star Wars starfighter models.
+In 2018 a test was conducted using the Autodesk Flow Design virtual wind tunnel program to look at the aerodynamic properties of several Star Wars starfighter models.
 Of those models which were tested, the N-1 was found to be the most aerodynamic of all with a drag coefficient of .1, which while somewhat poor compared to the real-life .02 rating of the F-4E Phantom was significantly better than all other starfighters tested.

-Porax-38 starfighter
+Rogue-class starfighter

-The Porax-38 appears in Revenge of the Sith as a starfighter piloted by the native Utapauns during the Battle of Utapau.
+The Rogue-class starfighter appears in Revenge of the Sith as a starfighter piloted by the native Utapauns during the Battle of Utapau.
 Although featured in a full two-page spread in the Revenge of the Sith Incredible Cross-Sections book, the fighter's role was significantly reduced in the final film.
 This was due to the fact that the P-38's digital model, being a late addition to the film, was not completed to the level originally planned, and so was relegated to a background craft.
+Reference material describes the Rogue-class starfighter being purchased in large numbers by local governments in the Mid and Outer Rims, and by the Separatists, the latter of whom allow MagnaGuard droids to pilot them combat with the Republic.
+12.7 m long by 12.88 m wide and 2.71 m high, the starfighter features two laser cannons, deflector shields, sensor jammers, and a hyperdrive.
+These systems are powered by wing reactors, each of which can annihilate up to 3.1 kg of fuel per second.
+The Rogue-class would gain prominence in Star Wars: The Clone Wars, most notably as Cad Bane's personal starfighter Xanadu Blood.
+Among the modifications made to the starfighter are a roomier cabin for three passengers, engines which can run 'silent' for brief periods of time, and a rare cloaking device.